gromnitsky/epub-hyphen/README.md

 See the default list in `lib/hyphenize.js`.

 User may add its own tags to the ignored list w/ `-i` opt.

+## Requirements

+* iojs 1.5.1
+* CLI utils in the PATH:
+  - readlink
+  - zip
+  - unzip

 ## Signals